mlswg/mls-protocol/draft-ietf-mls-protocol.md

 clients need to agree on a key but may not be online at the same time.
-In this document, we specify a key establishment protocol that provides efficient asynchronous group key establishment with forward secrecy and post-compromise security for groups in size ranging from two to thousands.
+In this document, we specify a key establishment protocol that provides efficient asynchronous group key establishment with forward secrecy (FS) and post-compromise security (PCS) for groups in size ranging from two to thousands.

 --- middle

 # Introduction

-RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH The source for this draft is maintained in GitHub.
-Suggested changes should be submitted as pull requests at https://github.com/mlswg/mls-protocol.
-Instructions are on that page as well.
-Editorial changes can be managed in GitHub, but any substantive change should be discussed on the MLS mailing list.

 A group of users who want to send each other encrypted messages needs a way to derive shared symmetric encryption keys.
 For two parties,